Sonic Drift 2: Gameplay

 The player as Metal Sonic in a race with Knuckles the Echidna, Fang the Sniper, and Dr. Eggman.

 Similar to Sonic Drift, Sonic Drift 2 is a kart racing game.
 Players drive into the direction of the screen and around corners, including by drifting.
 They can also drive into video monitors on the track to pick up various power-ups, such as mines that can be used as a weapon, and a star that freezes all opponents.
 Rings on the track can be collected to use special abilities unique to each character.
 Alongside Sonic, Tails, Amy, and Dr. Eggman returning from the first game, there are three additional playable characters: Metal Sonic, Fang, and Knuckles.

 Tracks in the game are based on locations from Sonic the Hedgehog 2 and Sonic 3, as well as original to the game.
 Some tracks are circuits, while others are linear point-to-point courses.
 Various road hazards are present and create further obstacles for players to avoid.

 There are three gameplay modes.
 In the Chaos GP mode, players are awarded with Chaos Emeralds should they come in first place in a race.
 Free Run mode allows for players to test drive on the game's tracks alone, and Versus mode allows for competitive multiplayer, which requires two consoles and a link cable.

+Release

+Sonic Drift 2 was released in Japan for the Game Gear on March 17, 1995.
+The game was later released in Europe as Sonic Drift Racing in April 1995, and in North America the same year.
+In 2003, Sonic Drift 2 was released as an unlockable extra in Sonic Adventure DX: Director's Cut, and as one of the games featured in the Sonic compilation Sonic Gems Collection in 2005.
+It was released for the Nintendo 3DS's Virtual Console in Japan on November 14, 2012, followed by an international release on July 4, 2013.
+It was also released along with the other 11 Game Gear Sonic games on Sonic Origins Plus on June 23, 2023.

 Reception

 Sonic Drift 2 received middling reviews in Famicom Tsūshin.
 GamePros Sir Garnabus commented that, "Hairpin turns, bombs in the road, and competitors who never give up make Sonic Drift 2 Game Gear racing at its best."
 He also praised the detailed graphics, controls, and the use of a different musical piece for each track.
+Gus Swan and Steve Merrett of Mean Machines Sega praised the game for its good value for money and said it was a good reason to buy a link cable for two players.
+Computer and Video Games called the game a big improvement over the previous game and was overall a great racing game for the handheld, while German magazine Mega Fun thought the changes were mainly quantitative, with more characters and more complex tracks.